S. E. Hinton

 Susan Eloise Hinton (born July 22, 1948) is an American writer best known for her young-adult novels (YA) set in Oklahoma, especially The Outsiders (1967), which she wrote during high school.
 Hinton is credited with introducing the YA genre.
+She graduated from the University of Tulsa.

 In 1988, she received the inaugural Margaret Edwards Award from the American Library Association for her cumulative contribution in writing for teens.

+Early life

+Susan Eloise Hinton was born on July 22, 1948 in Tulsa, Oklahoma.
+Her father, Grady, was a door-to-door salesman and her mother, Lillian, was a factory worker.
+Lillian was physically and emotionally abusive, throwing one of Hinton's early manuscripts in a trash burner (though she allowed her to rescue them); and Hinton described Grady as "an extremely cold man."

+Growing up, she and her family attended a "fundamentalist, hellfire and brimstone" church, which she disliked deeply and turned her away from religion as an adult.
+Grady developed a brain tumor when Hinton was 15 and died when she was in her junior year of high school.

 Career

+1960s: The Outsiders

-While still in her teens, Hinton became a household name as the author of The Outsiders, her first and most popular novel, set in Oklahoma in the 1960s.
+While still in her teens, Hinton wrote The Outsiders, her first and most popular novel, set in Oklahoma in the 1960s.
 She began writing it in 1965.
 The book was inspired by two rival gangs at her school, Will Rogers High School, the Greasers and the Socs, and her desire to empathize with the Greasers by writing from their point of view.
 She wrote the novel when she was 16 and it was published in 1967.
 Since then, the book has sold more than 14 million copies.
 In 2017, Viking Press stated the book sells over 500,000 copies a year.

-Hinton's publisher suggested she use her initials instead of her feminine given names so that the very first male book reviewers would not dismiss the novel because its author was female.
+Hinton's publisher suggested she use her initials instead of her feminine given names so that the first male book reviewers would not dismiss the novel because its author was female.
 After the success of The Outsiders, Hinton chose to continue writing and publishing using her initials because she did not want to lose what she had made famous and to allow her to keep her private and public lives separate.

+1970s-1980s: Young adult novels

+In 1971, Hinton released her second book, That Was Then, This Is Now, a coming-of-age story following two close friends, Byron and Mark, whose friendship is tested when the two of them are exposed to the world of drug dealing.
+Her third book, Rumble Fish, followed in 1975.
+It is about high-schooler Rusty-James, whose admiration for his older brother leads to jealousy and heartbreak.
+Her fourth young adult novel, Tex, was published in 1979 and follows reckless teenager Tex and his difficult family life.
+Taming the Star Runner, her final young adult novel, was published in 1988 and is the only one of her YA novels that has not been made into a film.

+By 1982, her four novels had sold over 10 million copies.